ArhanChaudhary/qter/media/paper/paper.typ

     cube("bbbbwbbbb oooogooooo wwwwrwwwww")
 }))

 it may look as if the centers are the only thing unsolved, but in fact we would actually consider _everything else_ to be unsolved.
 The reason is that all of the stickers are different from the center on the same side as it.
-People who are beginners at solving Rubik's Cubes often make the mistake of solving individual stickers instead of pieces.
+Next, people who are beginners at solving Rubik's Cubes often make the mistake of solving individual stickers instead of whole pieces.

 #align(center, cetz.canvas(length: 22pt, {
     cube("wooywwoow ggggggggg rrbwrborw")